 We spoke with the author about the evolution of her love for language, the inspiration behind writing English Grammar, and the differences between the latest and earlier editions of the book.

-Get the free ebook The Essential James Gee: An Introduction to Discourse Analysis.
-It's brought to you by Routledge and features an original introduction and selections on critical discourse analysis, virtual worlds, and multimodality (to name just a few), all hand-picked by the author himself, James Paul Gee.
+The Essential James Gee: An Introduction to Discourse Analysis, is a FreeBook brought to you by Routledge.
+It features an original introduction and selections on critical discourse analysis, virtual worlds, and multimodality (to name just a few), all hand-picked by the author himself, James Paul Gee.